Brighouse, Southowram, West Vale, Norland, Ripponden, Mill Bank

 Turn left and then cross the road.

-to follow the steep track further uphill to the gate at the very top.
+the steep track further uphill to the gate at the very top.
+Here the

-Follow the track which bears left and then right.
-Bear right along a
+the track which bears left and then right.
+Bear right along a walled

 and further along East Whirlaw Farm on the right and Cally Hall Farm

-this junction, follow the road downhill towards a small bridge across
+follow the road downhill towards a small bridge across Wickenberry

-Wickenberry Clough.
-Head forwards and up for about 50 paces, to go left
+Clough.
+Head forwards and up for about 50 paces, to go left over a

-over a stile.
-Follow this path straight ahead through fields and stiles
+stile.
+Follow this path straight ahead through fields and stiles to

 course to emerge onto Hey Head Lane